-During the first quarter of fiscal 2015, Intevac substantially completed implementation of the 2015 cost reduction plan (the "2015 Plan"), which was intended to reduce expenses and reduce its workforce by 3 percent.
+During the first quarter of fiscal 2015, Intevac substantially completed implementation of the 2015 cost reduction plan (the "2015 Plan"), which reduced expenses and reduced its workforce by 3 percent.
 The total cost of implementing the 2015 Plan was \$148,000 of which \$81,000 was reported under cost of net revenues and \$67,000 was reported under operating expenses.
 Substantially all cash outlays in connection with the 2015 Plan occurred in the first quarter of fiscal 2015.
-Implementation of the 2015 Plan is expected to reduce salary, wages and other employee-related expenses by approximately \$1.4 million on an annual basis.
+Implementation of the 2015 Plan reduced salary, wages and other employee-related expenses by approximately \$1.4 million on an annual basis.

-During the first half of fiscal 2014, Intevac substantially completed implementation of the 2014 cost reduction plan (the "2014 Plan"), which was intended to reduce expenses and reduce its workforce by 6 percent.
+During the first half of fiscal 2014, Intevac substantially completed implementation of the 2014 cost reduction plan (the "2014 Plan"), which reduced expenses and reduced its workforce by 6 percent.
 The total cost of implementing the 2014 Plan was \$288,000 of which \$43,000 was reported under cost of net revenues and \$245,000 was reported under operating expenses.
 Substantially all cash outlays in connection with the 2014 Plan occurred in the first half of fiscal 2014.
 Implementation of the 2014 Plan reduced salary, wages and other employee-related expenses by approximately \$2.1 million on an annual basis.